GRACeFUL-project/DSL-WP/2016-03/WP4_DSL_Y1_review.md

 Related work:

 * Connect to the Centre of excellence in Global Systems Science (CoeGSS)
-    * Patrik Jansson is also site-leader in CoeGSS: HPC and big data
+    * Patrik is site-leader in CoeGSS: working on DSLs for Synthetic Populations
+    * Potential access to HPC centres and big data expertise
+    * Pilot studies on "Global urbanisation" and "Green Growth"
-* Documenting the course "Domain Specific Languages of Mathematics" (DSLsofMath) as a book
+* New BSc course "Domain Specific Languages of Mathematics" (DSLsofMath)
+    * Write up lecture notes as a book
+    * Could lead to tutorial material for "DSLs for GSS"

-## Summary
+## Summary of Y1 (Chalmers site and WP4 on DSLs)

 * Capture the CRUD domain in a *Domain Specific Language*
 * Formalise and implement using *Typed Functional Programming*
 * Develop a theory of *policy advice and avoidability*

+\begin{center} \LARGE{Questions?} \end{center}

 ![ACCFun venue (near Marstrand, Sweden)](../img/Marstrand-PANO.jpg)